ayeseeem/spectime/README.md

     try-with-resources instead of as (or as well as, nested in) a `@Rule`.
 - [ ] Create a `RandomTimeZone`... or make it an option for `OtherTimeZone` (using a fluent interface).
+  - Random is handy for developer tests, but...
+  - Not great for Continuous Delivery or repeatable builds: not *great* to have randomly failing tests, especially if not possible to then
+    diagnose: need a complete error message?
+That (easily) allows a re-run with same configuration.
 - [ ] `OtherTimeZone` - allow modification of default zone set - WIBNIF.
     If so, provide a checker to verify the selection is valid/sufficient?
     There ought to be a unit test checking this, so that could be re-used?